This is article #19 out of 50 in The Startup Marketing Playbook.

 At the macro-level, product marketing should be continuously researching the current market landscape and identifying potential partners, emerging competitors, and trends that may impact your ability to sell.
-This tactically involves reading industry publications, setting up google alerts on relevant topics and sharing weekly or monthly briefs with the team on the pulse of your industry.
+This involves reading industry publications, setting up google alerts on relevant topics and sharing weekly or monthly briefs with the team on the pulse of your industry.

 Your sales team should never be in a demo, get asked about a competitor, and not have the information needed to sell against them.
 It is product marketing’s job to understand all of your competitors, identify how your product is superior, and create easy-to-understand collateral that delivers that message.

-The product marketing team needs to be digging into product data, alongside the product managers.
+The product marketing team needs to dig into product data, alongside the product managers.
 What features are most used?
 What success metrics are you using to determine if customers are getting value from the product?
 This information can be translated into talking points and collateral for the sales team.
 Product marketing needs to be highly data-driven to access and unlock insights from this data.

 Customers all have unique stories and use-cases.
 It is the product marketer’s job to capture these stories and turn them into actionable collateral, content or messaging guidelines for the sales team to use when speaking with opportunities.

 Overall, product marketing has a full plate in a B2B marketing team.
 Some teams will align product marketing closer to product management, and the lines get blurred between them.
 It’s critical that as you are establishing a product marketing function, you clearly define the difference in responsibilities between that and product management.
 Here is how product marketing manager Frank Wang defines that:

 |Responsibility||Product Management||Product Marketing|